faradayio/pachyderm_large_file_test/README.md

-# Testing Pachyderm with very large files
+# Testing Pachyderm with very large files in `FILE` mode

 This is a test case for [Pachyderm][] focusing on large files and commits, and avoiding the use of `BLOCK` mode.
 It uses data from the [OPUS][]